CompuTec/computec-docs/docs/processforce/index.md

     Main Menu → Production → Manufacturing Order
 :::

-ProcessForce Manufacturing Orders are used to plan, execute and record production activities.
+CompuTec ProcessForce Manufacturing Orders are used to plan, execute and record production activities.

 Click [here](./user-guide/manufacturing/manufacturing-order/overview.md) to find out more.